Abarim Publications' online Biblical Greek Dictionary

 - Together with the preposition κατα (kata), meaning down (from, in, upon, etc): the verb καταμενω (katameno), meaning to stay put, or to settle down (Acts 1:13 only).

-- Together with the preposition παρα (para), meaning near or nearby: the verb παραμενω (parameno), meaning to stay with someone or by someone's side (1 Corinthians 16:6, James 1:25, and Hebrews 7:23 only).
+- Together with the preposition παρα (para), meaning near or nearby: the verb παραμενω (parameno), meaning to stay with someone or by someone's side (1 Corinthians 16:6, Hebrews 7:23 and James 1:25 only).
 From this verb comes:

 - Together with the preposition περι (peri), meaning around or about: the verb περιμενω (perimeno), meaning to wait for or on account of a particular thing (Acts 1:4 only).

-- Together with the prefix προς (pros), which describes a motion towards: the verb προσμενο (prosmeno), meaning to continue to remain, or to follow, or to keep going at something or someone (Matthew 15:32, Acts 18:18, 1 Timothy 5:5).
+- Together with the prefix προς (pros), which describes a motion toward: the verb προσμενο (prosmeno), meaning to continue to remain, or to follow, or to keep going at something or someone.
+This verb is used 6 times; see full concordance.

-- Together with the preposition υπο (hupo) meaning under, beneath or through: the verb υπομενω (hupomeno), meaning to remain under, that is: to persevere while burdened or endure a load (Matthew 10:22, Romans 12:12, Hebrews 10:32).
-From this verb derives:
+- Together with the preposition υπο (hupo) meaning under, beneath or through: the verb υπομενω (hupomeno), meaning to remain under, that is: to persevere while burdened or endure a load.
+It's used 17 times, see full concordance, and from this verb derives: